Glossary Of Acronyms And Terms

 AZOOSPERMIA: Absence of any sperm in the ejaculate.

 BASAL BODY TEMPERATURE (BBT): Your body temperature when taken at its lowest point, usually in the morning before getting out of bed.
-Charting BBT is used to predict ovulation.

 BIOCHEMICAL PREGNANCY: A transient and unsustained rise in the pregnancy hormone hCG (human chorionic gonadotropin).